-Ride for Helen Essex will take place on Sunday 15th May 2022 and will offer cyclists a choice of four cycling routes to suit all capabilities; 6 miles, 15 miles, 30 miles and 65 miles all starting and finishing at Hatfield Peverel.
+Ride for Helen Essex will take place on Sunday 15th May 2022 and will offer cyclists a choice of five cycling routes to suit all capabilities; 6, 15, 30, 50 and 65 miles all starting and finishing at Hatfield Peverel.

 All ages and abilities are welcome to join in as individuals or as a team and included in the registration price is a fundraising pack, route maps, route signage, first aid support, mobile mechanic support and recovery, refreshment stops and a medal for finishers.